14. Text Data

 ” (the pipe or bar),

-matches either its left or its right branch, for instance:
+matches either its left or its right branch.
+For instance:

 x = "spam, egg, ham, jam, algae, and an amalgam of spam, all al dente"